-Iran navy says it seized oil tanker off Oman
+Iran seizes oil tanker off Oman in dispute with US

 The Gulf of Oman, a key route for the oil industry that separates Oman and Iran, has witnessed a series of hijackings and attacks over the years, often involving Iran.

-Since the collapse of Iran’s nuclear deal, Iran and the US-Navy 5th fleet, which patrols the Middle East, also have had a series of tense encounters in the waterway.
+Since the collapse of Iran’s nuclear deal, Iran and the US Navy’s Fifth Fleet, which patrols the Middle East, also have had a series of tense encounters in the waterway.

 The US and its allies have also been seizing Iranian oil cargoes since 2019, which has led to a series of attacks in the Middle East attributed to Iran, as well as ship seizures by its military and paramilitary forces, threatening global shipping.